 With so many different ways to water orchids, it can be hard to pick the right method.
 Watering orchids doesn't have to be complicated, considering they're low-maintenance by nature.
 Our easy care guide will help you navigate through the myths and allow you to water your orchids the right way.

 When watering orchids, the goal is to saturate the bark pieces, not the roots themselves.
-Always use room temperature water -- not cold, not hot.
+Always use room temperature water—not cold, not hot.
 Avoid letting water stay inside the places where leaves meet the stems of an orchid; this promotes rot.

 Clay pots are great vessels for orchid plants because the terra-cotta also absorbs moisture, offering the orchid a little more humidity and water when the bark dries out.

 Watering orchids is more of an art than a science.
 How often to water depends on a number of factors, including how warm it is, how much light the orchid gets, what type of orchid you have, and what type of potting medium the orchid is growing in.
 A general rule of thumb is to water once a week for drought-tolerant types of orchids such as cattleyas, oncidiums, dendrobiums, and once every four or five days for others such as phalaenopsis.
 All orchid mixes should be moistened thoroughly each time you water, then allowed to dry out before watering again.